kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 ![](./tricolor-state-diagram.png)

 At the start of a garbage collection cycle, every object begins in the white set.
 The collector scans the roots and moves the objects they reference into the gray set.
 As it continues to follow pointers, any newly discovered object moves from white to gray.
 A gray object becomes black once all of its children have been scanned.
-By the end of the cycle, all reachable objects have become black, and anything that remains white is considered unreachable.
-This process repeats every time a new collection starts.
+By the end of the cycle, all reachable objects become black, and anything that remains white is considered unreachable.
+This process is repeated every time a new collection starts.

 > [!WARNING]
 > Keep in mind that this description is just an oversimplified, conceptual model of how Go's collector behaves.
 The actual implementation does not store literal colors on objects and uses internal bitmaps, spans, and work queues to represent these states efficiently.
 If you want to see how this works in practice, the relevant code lives in [src/runtime/mgcmark.go](https://go.dev/src/runtime/mgcmark.go) and [src/runtime/mgcsweep.go](https://go.dev/src/runtime/mgcmark.go) in the Go source tree.